top of page

 The Attention Crisis and AI-Dependency

-One researcher has written of ‘cognitive stunting’ of young minds due to misuse of digital technology.
+Researchers now recognise 'cognitive stunting’ of young minds due to misuse of digital technology.

-Helps restore deep cognitive stamina, where the mind engages with complexity for hours, not seconds.
+Helping restore deep cognitive stamina, where the mind engages with complexity for hours, not seconds.

-Builds intellectual and executive readiness for the Age of AI.
+Building intellectual and executive readiness for the Age of AI.

 01